By Hazel Rogers

-I’ve started a business doing workshops on EFT, and am starting a newsletter.
-I do Project Management training part-time, but want to do more EFT.
+I’ve started a business doing workshops on EFT and am starting a newsletter.
+I do project management training part-time, but want to do more EFT.
 I’m loving it.
-Here’s an article I’m putting in my first newsletter, about the 7 whys.
-It’s a quality tool used in IT (computing), and it's absolutely transferable to EFT.
-I have been using myself.
-I thought I’d share it with you:
+Here’s an article I’m putting in my first newsletter, about the 7 Whys.
+It’s a quality tool used in IT (computing) and it's absolutely transferable to EFT.
+I have been using iot myself.
+I thought I’d share it with you.

 The 7 whys is a technique that I believe was developed as part of the Toyota factory quality push, back in the mists of time.
 It’s since been taken from the manufacturing paradigm and used in IT quality theories.
 It’s a great method for getting to the root cause or at least one of the root causes of any problem.
 So it’s a great tool to use with EFT!

-What is it?
 Start with a problem.
-Keep asking “why?”, until you’ve gotten to where you can’t go any further, or you’ve found some interesting “hidden” thinking!
-You don’t HAVE to ask why 7 times precisely.
+Keep asking “why?” until you’ve gotten to where you can’t go any further, or you’ve found some interesting “hidden” thinking!
+You don’t have to ask why seven times precisely.

 Q Why do I procrastinate?

-Q Why am I stuck, when there people available to help me?
+Q Why am I stuck, when there are people available to help me?

 Q Why haven’t I asked for help?

 Because they will think I’m stupid, I should be able to figure it out.